 Wisconsin Skiing and Snowboarding

 Wilmot, WI 53192

 About an hour north of Chicago, Wilmot Mountain features 23 runs and seven chair lifts, catering to skiers and snowboarders of all ability levels.
 Wilmot is operated by the same company that owns Vail, Park City, Breckenridge, and more.
 Check the website for information on nearby lodging, kids ski and snowboard school, as well as a tubing hill featuring 22 tubing lanes and two conveyor lifts.
-Pricing for the 2020–2021 season was not available as of October 7, 2020.
-New this year, guests will be required to purchase tickets ahead of time either through their call center or online.
-Walkups will not be allowed.
+There are many different pricing options depending on which kind of pass you purchase.
+Visit the website for more details.
+For the biggest savings, buy your ticket online.

 The Mountain Top at Grand Geneva